ignornce/Interpretibality-Of-DL/README.md

 on Problems, Methods and Applications : Survey
  ### Quantum Field Theory and NNS
  + Neural Network Field Theories:
 Non-Gaussianity, Actions, and Locality : https://arxiv.org/pdf/2307.03223.pdf
++ Symmetry-via-Duality:Invariant Neural Network Densities from Parameter-Space Correlators.
+  + Discusses duality and symetry approach in qft.
+Can be used in NTK.

 ---
 ## Random Matrix Theory